grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

     }
     ```

-    Replace `<EXTERNAL-IP>` with the external IP address of the Loki Gateway service.
+   **Replace `<EXTERNAL-IP>` with the external IP address of the Loki Gateway service.**

+   This script will write logs to Loki and query logs from Loki.
+It will write logs in a random format between 800KB and 2MB and query logs in a random format over the last 5 minutes.

+3. Run the test:

+    ```bash
+    ./k6 run aws-test.js
+    ```

+    This will run the test and output the results.
+You should see the test writing logs to Loki and querying logs from Loki.

 ## Considerations